lynaghk/zmq-async/README.markdown

 ## Thanks

-Thanks to @brandonbloom for the initial architecture idea, @zachallaun for pair programming/debugging, @ztellman for advice on error handling and all of the non-happy code paths, and @puredanger for code review.
+Thanks to @brandonbloom for the initial architecture idea, @zachallaun for pair programming/debugging, @ztellman for advice on error handling and all of the non-happy code paths, and @puredanger for suggestions about naming and daemonizing the Java threads.

 ## TODO (?)